edo9300/Make-Forwarder-Dsi/README.md

   - [Unlaunch](https://problemkaputt.de/unlaunch.zip)
   - [HiyaCFW](https://github.com/mondul/HiyaCFW-Helper/releases) (and a 2 gigabyte SD card)
   - [TWiLightMenu++](https://github.com/DS-Homebrew/TWiLightMenu/releases) (this comes with the correct version of NDS-Bootstrap and properly configures it)
-    - You must have ran a game from within TwilightMenu++ at least once before creating save forwarders.
 - A computer
 - A way to read your DSi's SD card from your PC